 Sooty Falcon (Falco concolor) is a globally Near Threatened species that breeds in the Middle East and northeastern Africa.
 Its breeding areas in the Arabian Gulf are distant from the main breeding range, extending from Eurasia to Arabia and Africa.
 This unique breeding strategy is shared only with Eleonora's Falcon (Falco eleonorae).
-The distinctive breeding behavior of the Sooty Falcon suggests that demographic drivers of population change may differ from better-studied falcon species, and obtaining information on these factors is effective (BirdLife critical for conservation.
-International, 2017).
+The distinctive breeding behavior of the Sooty Falcon suggests that demographic drivers of population change may differ from better-studied falcon species, and obtaining information on these factors is critical for effective conservation.
+(BirdLife International, 2017).